Smoking – The Truth

 A cigarette contains a cocktail of deadly toxins:

-- Nicotine is the drug that creates the addiction to smoking.
+- Nicotine is the drug that is said to create the addiction to smoking.
 Nicotine stimulates the brain so when smokers attempt to quit withdrawal from this substance creates intense cravings, headaches and increased anxiety.

 - Tar is the residue that clogs your lungs before spreading 4,000 chemicals including 50 carcinogens (cancer causing agents) throughout your system.